martintrojer/martintrojer.github.com/_posts/2013-09-29-testing-an-api-with-simulant.md

 ## Testing a site

 This brings us to simulant, which is a datomic schema and some code to run simulations.
 It was created by the datomic team.
-Simulant comes with a example project, which is quite meta since it's using datomic to test datmoic, and quite hard to wrap your head around.
+Simulant comes with a example project, which is quite meta since it's using datomic to test datomic, and quite hard to wrap your head around.
 Recently I wanted to try simulant on a system I was building.
 I'll post of some of my learnings here, and present a simplified example that is hopefully easier to relate to than the simulant example project.
 Basic datomic knowledge is required in order to follow along.

 The example project I've set up on github consists of 2 sub projects; the [site](https://github.com/martintrojer/simulant-bootstrap/tree/master/site) and the [sim](https://github.com/martintrojer/simulant-bootstrap/tree/master/sim).
 The site is a very simple CRUD API for EDN data, which we will use simulant to test.
 Here is the routes;
 <script src="https://gist.github.com/martintrojer/6657390.js?file=routes.clj"> </script>